JuergenKosel/git-svn-mirror/README.md

   - Run periodically [git-svn-mirror.sh](git-svn-mirror.sh), e.g. as a cron job.

+# Problems

+## Different git commit-ids

+After merge commits it happens some times, that the git-commit-ids of two git-svn repositories become different.
+Even if the git-commit-ids of the two repositories were synchron before the merge-commit.

+In my expierience, with the following workaround the git-repositories become synchronous again, if applied soon enough:

+1. Select the git-svn repository, which became out of sync with the shared repository.
+And change the working directory into this repository.
+   For excample: `cd secondary-repo`
+2. Force the git-svn branch onto the corresponding commit of the reference repository.
+For example, if the branch trunk is out of
+   sync:
+   `cp .git/refs/remotes/sharedGitRepo/trunk .git/refs/remotes/origin`
+3. If the current checked out branch is the one, which has got out of sync, reset it to the head of the reference branch, e.g.:
+   `git reset sharedGitRepo/trunk`
+4. Let git-svn update the references:
+   `git svn fetch`

 # Tests

 Please take a look into the test script [TestScripts/fillTestRepro.sh](TestScripts/fillTestRepro.sh).